 EZ4U Cell Proliferation & Cytotoxicity Assay

-The Biomedica EZ4U cell viability and proliferation assay was highlighted in a study demonstrating that fasting improved the therapeutic response in liver cancer.
+The Biomedica EZ4U cell proliferation & cytotoxicity assay was highlighted in a study demonstrating that fasting improved the therapeutic response in liver cancer.
 As certain therapies are severely limited by resistance, the results may drive clinical studies aimed at improving therapy response.
 The results have been published by Jelena Krstic and colleagues in Science Advances in January 2022: Fasting improves therapeutic response in hepatocellular carcinoma through p53-dependent metabolic synergism.

 √ Non-Radioactive & Non-Toxic

 √ Convenient single-step incubation for use on living cells